11 must-do North Island experiences

 On the boat trip out to the islands, located 23 kilometres off the Tutukaka Coast in Northland, you might spot dolphins, orca, or Bryde's whales.

-9. Wine and dine on Waiheke Island
+9. Indulge on Waiheke Island

 Just a short ferry ride away from Auckland, you will find the vineyards, olive groves and white sandy beaches of Waiheke Island